cirosantilli/markdown-style-guide/index.md

     - get on top of the bike.
 This step is easy.
     - put your foot on the pedal.
-    - push t the pedal.
+    - push the pedal.
 This is the most fun part.

 because it could be replaced with: